• Skip to primary navigation

 • Rice has to be from the previous day and dry, not mushy.
 Cold rice makes the best fried rice, just make sure to break up any clumps.
 Fresh rice is too sticky and won’t get crispy.

-• Using a large skillet or wok is important since it gives more surface area for the ingredients to sear instead of steaming.
+• Use a large skillet or wok since it gives more surface area for the ingredients to sear instead of steaming.
 This is how you get that extra flavor from caramelization.

 Once the Gochujang fried rice has cooled down, you can transfer it to an airtight container.
 You can keep it stored in the fridge for 3 to 4 days, reheating leftovers in the microwave or stovetop in a pan with a little bit of oil.
 You can sprinkle a little bit of water on top to revive it if the rice has become too dry.